CALL NOW 214-329-0376

 Selling to Minors

-While there are states where trafficking marijuana is a simple charge with light penalties, Texas isn’t one of them.
-If you’re arrested with marijuana in Texas, the laws are strict and the penalties can be severe.
+While there are states where trafficking marijuana is a small charge with fewer penalties, Texas isn’t one of them.
+If you’re arrested with marijuana, also commonly referred to as weed, in Texas, you may be punished with strict penalties and charges.

-Unlike other drugs which are compiled into a penalty group, marijuana is in a category of its own.
-Your penalty for selling marijuana will depend heavily on the amount that was trafficked and circumstances of the crime.
-Phillip Linder has 25 years of experience arguing for the rights of clients accused of drug crimes.
-Let him put his expertise to work for you as he strives for a positive outcome based on your unique charges.
+Unlike other drugs that are compiled into a penalty group, marijuana is in a category of its own.
+Your penalty for selling weed depends on the amount that was trafficked and the circumstances of the crime.
+Discover what marijuana trafficking charges are here in our state.

 Minimum Charges for Trafficking Marijuana

-If caught with a small amount of marijuana, you may receive the least severe penalties for trafficking the drug.
-Here is what to expect from the minimum penalties for marijuana trafficking:
+Even being caught with the smallest amount of marijuana, you’ll receive the minimum charges in Texas.
+Here’s what to expect from the least amount of penalties for marijuana trafficking:

 – Jail sentence of 180 days